colloqi/pisignage-server/README.md

 ###Configure Pi

-1.Download the pisignage player software [here](https://github.com/ariemtech/piSignage#method-1-download-image-and-prepare-the-sd-card)
+1. Download the pisignage player software [here](https://github.com/ariemtech/piSignage#method-1-download-image-and-prepare-the-sd-card)

-2.Once installed and Powered-ON Configure admin and media server to your local address and port using one of the below methods
+2. Once installed and Powered-ON Configure admin and media server to your local address and port using one of the below methods
-   a.Connect Keyboard and press Ctrl-N or F6
+  a.
+Connect Keyboard and press Ctrl-N or F6
     * Change config and media server to `http://[your server ip]:port` (ex: 192.168.1.30:3000, 10.50.16.110:3000)
-      * open terminal `ctrl+Alt+ t` and delete any existing _config.json and _settings.json file from `/home/pi/piSignagePro/config` directory
+    * Open terminal `ctrl+Alt+ t` and delete any existing _config.json and _settings.json file from `/home/pi/piSignagePro/config` directory
-   b.Connect through ssh
+  b.
+Connect through ssh
     * Edit `/home/pi/piSignagePro/package.json` for admin and media server configuration
     * delete any existing _config.json and _settings.json file from `/home/pi/piSignagePro/config` directory

 ##Features